Student social work placements

 The Team programme

 Team is a 12-week personal development programme for 16 to 25-year-olds who are unemployed or educational underachievers, with a particular focus on those with an offending background, care leavers, single parents, those with disabilities and refugees and asylum seekers.
-Read more about the Team programme here.
+Find out more about Team programme.

 University of Central Lancashire